 How long do I have to wait before my matter is heard?

-Generally speaking, waiting times are very lengthy.
-Check the MRT website for expected processing time.
+Generally speaking, waiting times are very lengthy and is around 12 to 18 months.
+Check the MRT website for average processing time.

 If you have circumstances that may warrant the MRT treating your case with priority, you should bring this to the attention of the MRT (preferably when you lodge the application for review), together with appropriate evidence of why you require priority processing.
 Relevant circumstances could include: